 Stoma bags are odour-proof so your stoma won't smell as you go about your day-to-day activities.
-There will be a smell when you're emptying or changing your stoma bag - but everyone makes smells when they go to the toilet!
-If you're still worried about smell there are odour neutralisers available which can be put inside your stoma bag and can help you feel more confident.
-These are drops or granules that help to reduce any smell.

-How can I be sure the stoma bag is watertight?
+There will be a smell when you are emptying or changing your stoma bag - but everyone makes smells when they go to the toilet!
+If you are still worried about smell there are odour neutralisers available which can be put inside your stoma bag and can help you feel more confident.
+"You'll be encouraged to shower as normal while in hospital, with the bag on.
+This can seem daunting but the adhesive copes well with water, and once your surgery wounds have healed you can bathe at home with it on too."
+Annette How can I be sure the stoma bag is watertight?
 What if it leaks?

-Stoma bags are watertight and once you find one that suits you, you should have very few problems with leaking.
-While you're getting used to your stoma it's normal to have worries about how watertight your stoma bag is and the thought of it leaking can be embarrassing and upsetting.
+Stoma bags are watertight and once you find one that suits you, you should have very few problems.
+While you are getting used to your stoma it is normal to have worries about how watertight your stoma bag is and for many women, the thought of a leakage can be embarrassing and upsetting.
 But there are lots of different types of stoma bags and all of them are specially designed for their purpose.
 Your stoma nurse will work with you to find the right bag for you.
-As you recover from your operation, or if you change weight, you may need to adjust the fit of your stoma bag as your stoma may change size.
+As you recover from your operation or if you change weight you may need to adjust the fit of your stoma bag as your stoma may change size.
 But your stoma nurse will be able to help with all of this.

-6 On the second day I had a disaster: I was sitting in the chair beside my bed when I was aware of the most awful smell and I felt extremely wet.
+"On the second day I had a disaster: I was sitting in the chair beside my bed when I was aware of the most awful smell and I felt extremely wet.
 My bag had completely opened and leaked!
 I felt so embarrassed and sorry for the nurse looking after me.
 I don't think she knew where to start - me, the chair or the floor!
 But she was so relaxed and kind: she had seen it all before.
 And that was my only extreme experience of a leakage."

-Good to know

-"You'll be encouraged to shower as normal while in hospital, with the bag on.
-This can seem daunting but the adhesive copes well with water, and once your surgery wounds have healed you can bathe at home with it on too.

-One of the biggest things is the worry of an accident in public - it can really hold you back at first but once I had the right bags there was no holding me back.
+Pauline "One of the biggest things is the worry of an accident in public - it can really hold you back at first but once I had the right bags there was no holding me back.
 I've been swimming, I go to exercise classes twice a week and I went on almost every ride at Disneyland Paris.
 I've never worn any "special" garments for those or any other activities."
+Annette